marnold22/cyber-apoc-2023/forensics/Packet-Cyclone/README.md

          1. These look like config or rule type files
 2. Event Viewer
    1. Lets open up windows event viewer and import these log files
+   2. We can see that several of the event logs are only 68kb and after opening the first few we see they are empty
+   3. So for sake of time / efficiency I am only going to import logs > 68kb
+   4. Lets start with Powershell